Pratap Singh of Satara

-Pratap Singh Bhonsale (18 January 1793 – 14 October 1847) was the eighth and last Chhatrapati of the Maratha Empire from 1808 to 1819.
+Pratap Singh Bhonsale (18 January 1793 – 14 October 1847) was the eighth and last Chhatrapati of the Maratha Empire from 1808 to 1818, when Maratha forces under Peshwa Bajirao II lost to the British during the Third Anglo-Maratha War.
 He was also the Raja of Satara until 1839, when he was replaced with Shahaji of Satara by the British.

 Descent

 He was born in the Bhonsle clan of Maratha caste.